Trần Ngọc Châu: Service in the Diệm regime

 During the transition from French rule to full independence Ngô Đình Diệm, the President of the Republic, although making costly mistakes managed to lead the southern state through a precarious stage in the establishment of its sovereignty.
 Meanwhile, Châu in 1955 became commandant of cadets, director of instruction, at his alma mater the Vietnamese military academy at Dalat.
 He recommended curriculum changes, e.g., inclusion of Vietnamese history and guerrilla warfare, yet the American advisor resisted.
 For a time he also ran afoul of the secretive Cần Lao political party, a major support of the Diệm regime.
 The American military sponsored special training at Fort Benning, Georgia, for a group of Vietnamese Army officers including Châu.
-Later, after transferring from the Fourth Infantry Division, he became chief of staff at Quang Trung Training Center, a large Vietnamese Army facility.
+Later, after transferring from the Fourth Infantry Division, he became chief of staff at Quang Trung National Training Center, a large Vietnamese Army facility.
 There Châu discovered corruption among suppliers.

 In 1959, at the request of his commanding officer, Châu prepared a report for the president's eyes.
 Unexpectedly, President Diệm then scheduled a meeting with Châu ostensibly to discuss his well-prepared report.
 Instead Diệm spoke at length of his high regard for Châu's mandarin grandfather the state minister Tran Tram, for his father and his accomplished family in Huế, the former Vietnamese capital.
 The President, himself of a mandarin family, cultivated a formal Confucian style.
-Au contraire, Ho Chi Minh, also from a mandarin family, preferred instead a villager identity, being popularly known as "Uncle Ho" [Bac Ho in Vietnamese].
+In contrast, Ho Chi Minh, also from a mandarin family, preferred instead a villager identity, being popularly known as "Uncle Ho" [Bac Ho in Vietnamese].

 The time-honored Confucian philosophy behind the traditional mandarin ethic, remains in Vietnamese culture and elsewhere.
 Yet it had been challenged in East Asia, methodically and decisively, since the arrival of western culture.
 The revolutionary Chinese Communist Party had vilified it.
 Modified teachings of the ancient sage continue, however, and across East Asia Confucian influence has increased markedly during the 21st century.

 For Diệm and Châu, its values served as a major reference held in common.